Machine-learning-assisted Blending of Data-Driven Turbulence Models: Machine-learning-based model blending

 where $\mathcal{W}:\boldsymbol{\eta}\longrightarrow \{w_M\}_{M\in \mathcal{M}}$ is a highly nonlinear mapping to be determined.
-In the present study we approximate the features/weights mapping by means of a Random Forest Regressor (RFR), as previously done in \cite{de2023space,cherroud2023space}.
-RFRs are particularly suited for this task due to their ability to capture complex, non-linear relationships, providing a robust and flexible predictive model.
+In the present study we approximate the features/weights mapping by means of a Random Forest Regressor (RFR), as previously done in \cite{de2023space,cherroud2025space}.
+RFRs are chosen due to their ability to capture complex, non-linear relationships, providing a robust and flexible predictive model.
+However, they can exhibit non-smooth behavior.
 Alternative choices, such as Gaussian process regressors or neural networks could be also used (see \cite{cherroudthesis} for a comparison of RFR and Gaussian process regressors).\\ Once the mapping $\mathcal{W}$ has been learned, the RFR weighting functions are used to build the blended model corrections (\ref{eq:blending}).
 The latter are finally propagated through the RANS solver to make predictions of the training flow cases or of new, unseen flows.
 The training and prediction workflows of the blending strategy are summarized through the Algorithms \ref{alg:training} and \ref{alg:prediction}.